 Writers: Goethe, Samuel Beckett, Eugene Ionesko, Mikhail Bulgakov, Daniil Harms, Fyodor Dostoyevsky.

-Poets: those I've chosen for my book of translations that is now being offered on this website (surprise! ;-).
+Poets: those I've chosen for my book of translations that is now being offered on this website (speaking of "spoiler alerts").

 Artists: Edit Piaf, Charles Aznavour, Dalida, Elena Kamburova, Juliette Greco.

-Film makers: Andrei Tarkovsky, Luchino Visconti, Louis Bunuel, Marcel Carne, Federico Fellini.
+Film makers: Andrei Tarkovski, Luchino Visconti, Louis Bunuel, Marcel Carne, Federico Fellini.